josephbakarji/ml4science/content/hw_local/hw1_local.md

 (a) If the linear predictor is overfitting on the training set the training set error is much larger than the test set error.

-(c) A development set (or dev set) is used to prevent overfitting on the test set.
+(b) A development set (or dev set) is used to prevent overfitting on the test set.

-(d) Increasing the amount of data will prevent the algorithm from overfitting.
+(c) Increasing the amount of data will prevent the algorithm from overfitting.

-(e) Adding a regularization term will decrease the likelihood of underfitting.
+(d) Adding a regularization term will decrease the likelihood of underfitting.

-(f) Stochastic gradient descent requires less updates on $\mathbf w$ to converge to the optimal solution.
+(e) Stochastic gradient descent requires less updates on $\mathbf w$ to converge to the optimal solution.

 ## Problem 3: Classification with Scikit-Learn (30 points)